christianabbet/DnR/README.md

 python run_dnr.py --db sample.npy --pretrained dnr_model_state --output .
 ```

+Note that here the size of the memory bank is fixed (660474).
+This value need to be adapted and updated with the
+size of your data when training from scratch.

 Here is an overview of the provided data as `samples.npy`.
 ```
 samples.npy